incubyte/incubyte.github.io/content/blog/monkey-patch.md

 sound.car #=> honnnnnk...
 sound.bike #=> peep-peep
 ```
 In the above code snippet, we reopen Sound class to add a new method.
-This way we can overrise the exisitng method of the original class.
+This way we can override the existing method of the original class.

 #### When to Use Monkey Patching
 Usually, programmers implement this technique when they need to add a quick fix.
 This could be adding functionality to existing code or replacing code for testing when modifying source code is impractical.